|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Remanence - (or remnance) is the flux density which remains in a magnetic material when the externally applied field is removed.
 Transformers require the lowest possible remanence, while permanent magnets need a high value of remanence.

 Saturation - The point where the core can no longer accept more flux.
 When this occurs, the transformer primary current is limited only by any series resistance (external and winding resistances for example).
 Core saturation limits the peak AC input voltage for a given number of primary turns.
 The onset of saturation is usually fairly gradual, but can be very abrupt with some high permeability materials.
+This is particularly noticeable with toroidal cores.

 I mention these here for the sake of completeness, but their real importance is not discussed further in this section.
 Section 2 of this article revisits the terms, and their importance is somewhat enhanced in context.